th-rtyf-re/kthpq/README.md

   absolute) to the Figtree font files.
 The path used on Overleaf is provided in `sample.tex`.
 For local setups, use the option `auto` when `fontspec` can find the font by itself.
+- `navy=<true|false>` Choose if wanting to use navy blue for the title and end slides or to use the light blue for title and KTH blue for end.
+Defaults as true.